haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 The extra hit points increase when you reach certain levels in this class: to 1d8 at 9th level, to 1d10 at 13th level, and to 1d12 at 17th level.
 Bard College
 At 3rd level, you delve into the advanced techniques of a bard college of your choice, such as the College of Lore.
 Your choice grants you features at 3rd level and again at 6th and 14th level.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 12

 Expertise
 At 3rd level, choose two of your skill proficiencies.
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.